andim/andim.github.io/team.md

 **Rishika Saxena**
 *iBSc student in Maths, Computing, and Medicine*

-Interested in robustly quantifying whether TCRs in the tumor microenvironment have differing distributional properties.
+Interested in robustly quantifying whether cancer-associated TCRs can be identified from TCR sequence features.

 **Sankalan Bhattacharyya**
 *Research Assistant*

-Interested in quality-quantity tradeoffs in learning probabilistic models
+Interested in quality-quantity tradeoffs in learning probabilistic models.

 **Touchchai Chotisorayuth**